 - finding stress-relieving activities, such as exercise

-Parents aren’t the only ones who struggle with children with ODD.
-In some situations, the child might behave for the parent but misbehave for their teacher at school.
-Teachers of children with ODD can use the following strategies to help teach students with ODD:
+Parents aren’t the only ones who are challenged by children with ODD.
+Sometimes the child might behave for the parent but misbehave for teachers at school.
+Teachers can use the following strategies to help teach students with ODD:

 - Know that behavior modification techniques that work on other students may not work on this student.
-You may have to ask the parent what is most effective for them.
+You may have to ask the parent what is most effective.